-The Project Horizon tells unique stories of inspiring people who take on unpredictable situations.
-People who do not set themselves limits.
-People who manage to free themselves from everyday duties and norms and pursue their passion.
-These people take us on their very individual journeys and show us that adventures are waiting for us everywhere if we are ready for them.
+Project Horizon tells unique stories of inspiring people who put themselves in unpredictable situations.
+People who do not set their own limits.
+Who manage to break free from everyday obligations and norms and pursue their passion.
+These people take us on their own individual journeys and show us that adventures are waiting for us everywhere, if we are ready for them.

-ne of our Project Horizon team members is Perrine Fages.
-The Frenchwoman is a passionate ultra-endurance athlete and loves sporting adventures – she travels the world on foot, by bike, or swimming.
-Regarding this, she is always looking for new challenges.
+Joining our Project Horizon team is Perrine Fages.
+The French woman is a passionate, ultra-endurance athlete who loves sporting adventures, so she travels the world on foot, by bike, or swimming.
+She is always on the lookout for new challenges.

-Looking back on the last few years, one quickly notices the enthusiasm of the 40-year-old.
+If you look back at the last few years, you quickly notice the 40 year-old's enthusiasm.
 She only started cycling in 2015.
-Five months later she already completed her first Ironman.
-A dozen more Ironmans followed and in 2018 she qualified for the World Championships in Hawaii.
-Since then, she has sought her challenges in the ultra-distances of endurance sports, especially triathlon and cycling.
-In 2018, she won the Bikingman series, where she crossed some of the world's most stunning landscapes as part of the ultra cycling races with no outside support.
+Five months later, she already completed her first Ironman.
+A dozen more Ironmans followed and in 2018, she qualified for the World Championships in Hawaii.
+Since then, she has sought her challenges in ultra-distances of endurance sports, especially Triathlon and cycling.
+In 2018, she won the Bikingman series, where she traversed some of the world's most stunning landscapes as part of the ultra cycling races with no outside support.

-"When I did my first self-supported ultra-cycling race I realized that I could ride my bike anywhere in the world, by my own... and it opened the door to the infinite."
+"When I did my first, self-supported ultra-cycling race, I realized that I could ride my bike anywhere in the world, [on] my own.... and it opened the door to the infinite."

-Around the same time, the 40-year-old discovered her love of trail running.
-Since then she has already completed two OMAN by UTMB®, the TDS, the Diagonal of the Fous, and the SwissPeaks 360.
-Besides her ultra adventures, Perrine is a lawyer and lives and works in Qatar.
-In the following guest article, she reports about her spontaneous bikepacking adventure in Norway this summer.
+Around the same time, Perrine discovered her love for trail running.
+Since then, she has completed two OMAN by UTMB®, the TDS, the Diagonale des Fous, and the SwissPeaks 360.
+Away from her ultra adventures, Perrine is a lawyer living and working in Qatar.
+In the following guest post, she talks about her spontaneous bikepacking adventure in Norway this year.

-To summarize I would say that our bikepacking trip through Lofoten Island was a lifetime experience.
-Every corner you find is an incredible scenery.
+To summarize, I would say that our bikepacking trip through Lofoten Island was a lifetime experience.
+Around every corner you find incredible scenery.
 Quiet roads, small fjords, mountains, lakes, impressive nature, postcard views, nice camping places, fishing villages, and the midnight sun experience.
-It is every cyclist's dream because you can just ride all night long without even noticing it.
-In the past, we always rode as fast as possible but this time, we just wanted to explore Lofoten Island.
+It is every cyclist's dream because you can simply ride all night long without even noticing it.
+In the past, we always rode as fast as possible, but this time, we just wanted to explore Lofoten Island.

 After all, 2020 is the year of the most unexpected things and we learned to enjoy the unplanned.
 We felt like the luckiest people in the world, especially in those difficult times.